gerich-home/it-depends/README.md

 * `initialValue` *(optional, any value, undefined by default)* - the value to be stored in the observable when created.

 #### Returns:
+Type: `observableValue`.
-the `observable` value object.
+The observable value object.

 ### `observableValue()`
 Reads the current value of observable value object.

 #### Returns:
+Type: `any`.
-the current value of observable value object.
+The current value of observable value object.

 ### `observableValue.write(newValue)`
 Updates the current value of observable value object.